melbhz/netlogo-hpc/workflow/README.md

 1. Install an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) client to connect HPC (For Mac OS users, this is not required).
 2. Download NetLogo software and unzip it to your project directory on HPC.
-3. Add an experiment in the BahaviorSpace of your NetLogo model.
+3. Add an experiment in the BehaviorSpace of your NetLogo model.
 4. Make a copy of the templates in this repository, revise and run your model.

-Steps 1 and 2 are to set up work environment, and are only need to be done once.
+Steps 1 and 2 are to set up work environment and only need to be done once.

 ## Set Environment